 5 Mandates for Change

-To learn more about her revolutionary vision, listen to the YouTube recording of our Thursdays with ThirdPath webinar with her.
+To learn more about her revolutionary vision, listen to our YouTube recording of the Thursdays with ThirdPath webinar with her.

-Men and Women Changing the Culture of Face Time – This is at the root of all of the work ThirdPath does as we encourage men and women to look for the unique flexibility in their jobs.
+Men and Women Changing the Culture of Face Time – This is at the root of ThirdPath’s work; encouraging men and women – at any point in their careers – to look for the unique flexibility in their jobs.
 Not every job can be flexed in the same way, but there is a flexible solution for every job.
-It also means pushing back at chronically overworked work cultures so that employees don’t just trade long hours at the office for long hours at home.

-Join this year’s Thursdays with ThirdPath webinars – we’ll show you how you can put these ideas into action and join the revolution.
+Listen to this year’s Thursdays with ThirdPath webinars – each episode will show you how to put these ideas into action.

 Our join one of our Overwhelm Mitigation Groups.
 Let us help you learn how to set win-win boundaries at work, so you can have more time and energy for life.